Levi33k-creator/Tictactoe-in-Numpy/README.md

-This is a small tictactoe game I made in Numpy.
+This is a small tictactoe game I made with the NumPy library in Python.
 Thank you for considering my application Tuq!